l-aldarondo/Kickstarter-Analysis/README.md

 Fig 1.2 Outcomes by subcategory

 As we can see in the chart, plays subcategory performed very well, making the "theater" category the most successful.

+Now we created a chart based on “Outcomes on Launch Date”.
+Based on our data analysis we can easily identify that the month with the most successful kickstarter campaigns were May and June.
+However, the month of June had a higher number of failed campaigns similar to January, July and October.